Alabama vs. San Diego State: Odds, spread, over/under - NCAA Tournament Sweet 16

 - Odds to win the national championship: +350

-- In terms of its odds to win the national championship (+350), Alabama is best in college basketball.
-It is the same according to the computer rankings.
+- Oddsmakers rate Alabama equally compared to the computer rankings, best in college basketball.

-- Oddsmakers have moved the Crimson Tide's national championship odds up from +5000 at the beginning of the season to +350.
-Among all teams in the country, that is the 63rd-biggest change.
+- The Crimson Tide's national championship odds have improved from +5000 at the start of the season to +350, the 63rd-biggest change among all teams.

-- Alabama's chances of winning the national championship, based on its odds, are 22.2%.
+- The implied probability of Alabama winning the national championship, based on its +350 moneyline odds, is 22.2%.

 San Diego State Futures Odds